zilahir/tonybtw.com/content/tutorial/tmux/index.md

 ## Final Thoughts {#final-thoughts}

-You're now ready to use Neovim as a modern, fast, and extensible code editor.
+You're now ready to use Tmux as a minimal, fast, and efficient terminal multiplexer.

 Thanks so much for checking out this tutorial.
 If you got value from it, and you want to find more tutorials like this, check out my youtube channel here: [YouTube](https://youtube.com/@tony-btw), or my website here: [tony,btw](https://www.tonybtw.com)